We represent Baptist community service organisations and their clients in the national policy debate.

 Baptist Care Australia also serves its members by coordinating national collaboration to help them increase productivity and efficiency, and deliver projects that provide benefits across the national network.

 The number of Australians aged 65 or older is set to more than double by 2055.
 High quality and affordable aged care services will be in increasingly high demand over the next four decades.
 Ongoing policy reform and new, innovative services will be needed to meet this significant challenge.

 Australia has a housing crisis.
 Insecure or unaffordable housing leads to homelessness, disruption to childrens’ education, and adults having less access to work opportunities.
 For people on low incomes, suitable and affordable housing is virtually non-existent.
 All levels of government need to act together in a sustained way to address this worsening situation.

 Every week an Australian woman is killed by a current or former partner, and one in four Australian women has experienced physical or sexual violence by an intimate partner.
 Stemming this epidemic of violence in Australian families must be a high priority for governments, service providers and communities.

 Read our position statements on social policy issues as well as submissions to national inquiries and reviews.

-Circles of Excellence are working groups on particular areas of practice made up of representatives from member organisations.
+Collaboration Groups are working groups on particular areas of practice made up of representatives from member organisations.
 They provide national networking opportunities, and nurture collaboration that delivers benefits to the national Baptist Care network.